"Without a decent test management tool, I would have had to clone myself..."

 (Editor's note: A completely new dashboard will be rolled out at the end of June 2019.
 In it, the custom fields can also be used.
 A new version of the reporting module will be released after the summer in which this is also the case).

 I am very happy that we chose Testersuite at Samsung SDS.
-It has delivered what we had in mind.
-It is supported within the organisation and all employees see the benefits of it.
+It has brought what we had in mind.
+It is supported within the organization and all employees see the benefits.

 Let's talk?